-Phelsuma Diet: What Do Geckos Eat?
+Gecko Diet: What Do Geckos Eat?

-In setting up the perfect terrarium for your Phelsuma pet geckos and ensuring that the environmental conditions, temperature and humidity are correct, it is easy to forget the importance of a nutritious diet in their long-term well-being.
+In setting up the perfect terrarium for your Phelsuma pet geckos and ensuring that the environmental conditions, temperature and humidity are correct, it is easy to forget the importance of a nutritious diet to their long-term well-being.

 In addition, Phelsuma geckos are omnivourous.
-In the wild, they hunt a variety of insects, but also supplement their diet with pollen and nectar.
-In captivity they have a sweet tooth and love sweet fruit; they can be tamed to lick it off your fingers!
-The captive day gecko's diet is much more restricted than in the wild, so it is simply impossible to reproduce the variety of insects available in Madagascar.
+In the wild, they hunt a variety of insects but also supplement their diet with pollen and nectar.
+In captivity, they have a sweet tooth and love sweet fruit; they can be tamed to lick it off your fingers!
+The captive day gecko's diet is much more restricted than in the wild, as it is simply impossible to reproduce the variety of insects available in Madagascar.

-Crickets: The Staple Food of Pet Geckos
+1. Crickets: The Staple Food of Pet Geckos

-Although I think day geckos make brilliant pets, they do have most a most inconvenient taste in food, they like it very fresh, in fact live.
+Although I think day geckos make brilliant pets, they do have a most inconvenient taste in food.
+They like it very fresh—in fact, live.
 If you are not prepared to keep live crickets in your house (or at least where you can have access to them several times a week), you will not be able to keep the vast majority of reptiles or amphibians.

 Gut Loading Crickets